jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 * *Jason* / *Johan* Speak to Mark Theunissen about potentially speaking.
 * *Jason* will speak to the Cape Town guys, to find out if anyone wants to come to Johanneburg to speak.
-* *Jason* will send quotes on a backdrop banner to core@dasa.org.za.
 * *Jason* will send quotes and designs for national speaker t-shirts.

 Minutes: